gooddata/gooddata-git-workflow-example/README.md

 ### ...start using Git workflow for my project

 * Make sure the environment is prepared according to the [instruction above](#configuration).
-* Remove the `gooddata_layouts` folder completely.
 * Run `python ./scripts/pull.py` command.
 Make sure you've selected the correct environment with `GD_ENV` variable.

 The script will create `gooddata_layouts` folder and populate it with corresponding YAML files.
 Next, you can commit the new definitions to you VCS.

 ### ...track users with declarative definitions

-By default, we only include feeds for the user groups management into the `.http` files.
+By default, we only manage the user groups, but not users.
 That's because we expect you to have a different set of users on your dev, QA and production environment anyway.
 On top of that, storing user in VCS might not be the best idea, as this is the data that changes rather often in most cases.